 The University of New Haven is committed to providing a safe and healthy environment for our students, faculty, and staff.
-In October 2014, the University of New Haven hired a Director of Safety, Training & University Fire Marshal.
-The Director in partnership with the campus community sponsors programs, policies and procedures that promote an understanding of safety as it relates to the well-being of the community, both on and off campus.
+The University of New Haven Director of Safety, Training & University Fire Marshal works in partnership with the campus community sponsors programs, policies and procedures that promote an understanding of safety as it relates to the well-being of the community, both on and off campus.